Niklas974/beautiful-jekyll/_posts/2020-01-05-tajikistan3.md

 We continued south until we hit a roadblock near a military base.
 Even though it was unmanned, we did not dare to pass and asked at the nearby base if we could continue.
-Unfortunately, to visit the border area where Afghanistan, where China and Tajikistan meet, an additional permit is needed which we did not have.
+Unfortunately, to visit the border area where Afghanistan, China and Tajikistan meet, an additional permit is needed which we did not have.
 Next to the base there is a hot spring in the middle of the river which the military guys allowed us to use.
 We took turns to cross the "bridge" and enjoy the warm and sulfuric water and I used the time waiting for Natasha to fix my mattress which had punctured.
 Below is a picture of the hotspring and the "bridge" leading towards it.